Clooos/Home-Assistant-Mobile-First/README.md

     layout: icon
     name: Silence

-# This are shorcuts to other views that you will need to create after.
+# These are shorcuts to other views that you will need to create after.
   - layout: icon
     icon: mdi:window-shutter
     name: Volets